rubymotion-community/BubbleWrap/README.md

     end
 ```

-There are similar methods for pinched, rotated, swiped, panned, and pressed (for long presses).
+There are similar methods for `pinched`, `rotated`, `swiped`, `panned`, and `pressed` (for long presses).
 All of the methods return the actual recognizer object, so it is possible to set the delegate if more fine-grained control is needed.

 ### UIViewController